nschonni/cordova-docs/articles/cordova-security/cordova-security-platform.md

 In general it is best to trim access down to only those URIs you actually need to use in your app and you will want to exercise great care when broadening access for your app to only include trusted sources.

-Note that there are some nuances on how these whitelist work and both Windows Phone 8.0 and Windows / Windows Phone 8.1 do not support all of these elements. **See [Cordova 5 Security](./cordova-5-security.md)** for additional details.
+Note that there are some nuances on how these whitelist work and both Windows Phone 8.0 and Windows / Windows Phone 8.1 do not support all of these elements.
+See the **[Cordova whitelist and Content Security Policy guide](./cordova-security-whitelist.md)** for additional details.

 ##When in doubt, InAppBrowser
 If you must include content from an external source that you do not have complete and total control over, **use the InAppBrowser plugin** and host the content there.
 This plugin places content in a separate webview without access to Cordova interfaces and therefore significantly reduces the risk to your app and its data.
 It's easy to setup and replaces **window.open** with a secure implementaiton.